chef/chef-web-docs/chef_master/source/install_omnibus.rst

 .. tag packages_install_script

-The Omnitruck install script does the following:
+The Chef install script does the following:

 * Detects the platform, version, and architecture of the machine on which the installer is to be executed
 * Fetches the appropriate package, for the requested product and version